Editorial Standards

 1. Editorial Purpose

-Aiifi covers AI, work, online learning, and career-focused technology.
+Aiifi covers AI, work, online learning, and career-focused technology for non-technical white-collar professionals.
 Our primary goal is to help readers make better decisions about what to use, what to buy, what to learn, and what to skip.

 We do not publish content simply because a topic is trending or because it may attract search traffic.
 We publish when we believe a topic matters to our audience and when we can add original value through comparison, sourcing, evaluation, or practical analysis.